sandialabs/slycat/docs/setup-server.rst

   $ cd slycat/web-server
   $ python slycat-web-server.py

-... it automatically loads a file `config.ini` from the same directory by default.
+... it automatically loads a file `config.ini` from the same directory as slycat-web-server.py.
-The sample `config.ini` that we provide with the Slycat source code is designed to start Slycat in a state that's useful for developers, so you'll likely want to copy it to some other filesystem location, modify it, and point Slycat to the modified `config.ini` instead.
-To do so, you specify the config file location using the command-line::
+The sample `config.ini` that we provide with the source code is designed to start Slycat in a state that's useful for developers, so you'll likely want to copy it to some other filesystem location, modify it, and point Slycat to the modified `config.ini` instead.
+To do so, you would specify the config file location using the command-line::

   $ python slycat-web-server.py --config=/etc/slycat/config.ini